vegertar/lz/readme.md

 17
 ```

 The parameter `gen` is an instance of `lz::Generator`, indicates the previous function in calling chain.
-Now we just need to know that there is a helper function `lz::next` could retrieve the previous function result, an optional wrapper similar to `std::optional<T>`, in this case, is `lz::Optional<const char *("hello world\n")>`.
+Now we just need to know that there is a helper function `lz::get` could retrieve the function result, an optional wrapper similar to `std::optional<T>`, in this case, is `lz::Optional<const char *>{"hello world\n"}`.
 So before using `*x` to get the actual value, it's generally safety to check if the optional data `x` is available.

 And the tailing `lz::limit(2)` controlling the loop runs 2 times.